 - Serving Size: 1/12 recipe

-Keywords: Chocolate Coconut Pecan Pie, Thanksgiving Desserts, thanksgiving desserts that are not pumpkin, Christmas Desserts, Pecan Pie, Chocolate Tart, How to make a Chocolate Pecan Pie, family favorites, sweet and salty desserts
+Keywords: Chocolate Coconut Pecan Pie, Thanksgiving Desserts, thanksgiving desserts that are not pumpkin, Pecan pie without Corn Syrup, Christmas Desserts, Pecan Pie, Chocolate Tart, How to make a Chocolate Pecan Pie, family favorites, sweet and salty desserts

 This sounds like a winning combination to me.
 First I love pecan pie and I’ve love Mounds candy bars so this sounds irresistible as far as I’m concerned.
 It seems that your family must agree with me.
 Of course, I’ve pinned.